tardate/LittleArduinoProjects/Kinetics/BEAM/README.md

     * Motor Driven: Use motors to move their legs (typically 3 motors or less).
     * Muscle Wire Driven: use Nitinol (nickel - titanium alloy) wires for their leg actuators.
 * Swimmers: Robots that move on or below the surface of a liquid (typically water).
     * Boatbots: Operate on the surface of a liquid.
     * Subbots: Operate under the surface of a liquid.
 * Fliers: Robots that move through the air for sustained periods.
     * Helicopters: Use a powered rotor to provide both lift and propulsion.
     * Planes: Use fixed or flapping wings to generate lift.
     * Blimps: Use a neutrally-buoyant balloon for lift.
 * Climbers: Robot that moves up or down a vertical surface, usually on a track such as a rope or wire.

 There are quite a few categories that perhaps should be added to this list, for example:

 * Squawkers: robots that respond audibly to a particular stimulus
-* Flashers: robots that respond visualy to a particular stimulus
+* Flashers: robots that respond visually to a particular stimulus

 ## Examples